7 DAYS FROM $2,099

 We fly to awe-inspiring Iguassu Falls National Park this morning, located on the border of Brazil and Argentina.
 Our first views of the park will be from the Argentinean side, where we'll marvel at varied views of the falls found on the Lower Trail.
 Then, explore further as we walk the Upper Trail, where you'll enjoy an eye-popping vantage point as we literally walk over the water!
 After enjoying lunch in the park on your own, we'll cross the border to the Brazilian side and check into our centrally located hotel for dinner.

-Trekking Devil’s Throat, and an optional Macuco safari
+Trekking Iguassu's Brazil side, and an optional Macuco safari

-Today, we explore Iguassu Falls from the Brazilian side, which features a spectacular panoramic view.
-Unforgettable Moment: We’ll begin with a walking tour that includes views of Devil’s Throat, the largest of Iguassu’s 275 waterfalls, where torrents crash into a narrow canyon.
-The tour will end at Puerto Canoas, where you'll enjoy for lunch on your own.
-Enjoy the amenities of our hotel this afternoon, or join an optional Macuco Safari on the Iguassu River between Argentina and Brazil.
+Unforgettable Moment: Today, we'll revel in panoramic views when we explore Iguassu Falls from the Brazilian side.
+The tour will conclude at Puerto Canoas, where you'll enjoy lunch on your own.
+Relax and take advantage of your hotel amenities this afternoon, or join an optional Macuco Safari on the Iguassu River between Argentina and Brazil.
 This thrilling speedboat tour will take you right to the foot of the misty falls!

 Cultural Discovery: After dinner in the hotel this evening, we'll head out for an authentic South American night on the town; head to a nearby venue for drinks and a lively samba show, the perfect way to envelop yourself in the spirited culture of this unique region.